lcnetdev/scriptshifter/doc/config.md

 a list of functions that shall be run when the life cycle point designated for the hook is reached.
 Each function definition is a list of one or two elements.
-The first is the function path including the path, relative to the `transliterator.hooks` package.
+The first is the function path including the path, relative to the `scriptshifter.hooks` package.
 The second, optional element, is a map of key-value pairs provding additional keyword arguments for the function.
 These arguments are fixed for all the calls to this function made by this hook.